Payap University: Academic programs

-Payap is a liberal arts and pre-professional school offering 22 Thai language degrees and 7 English-based language International degree programs in 12 colleges/faculties.
+Payap University is a liberal arts and pre-professional school offering 21 Thai language degrees and 7 English-based language International degree programs in 12 colleges/faculties.

 International College

 At its International College (IC), Payap University has an international student body with nearly 30 countries represented, including the United States, China, Myanmar, France, Germany, Mexico, Japan, Pakistan, India and Thailand.
 Students share strong English proficiency to perform in the English-speaking bachelor's and master's degree programs.
 Students of the IC also have their own student union, the International College Student Union (ICSU).

 The IC is a faculty-level college of Payap University and is home to four undergraduate departments and three graduate-level programs.
 Undergraduate programs include BBA programs in International Business Management (IBM) and Hospitality Industry Management (HIM), a BA program in English Communication (EC) and a BSc program in Information Technology (IT).
 Graduate programs include the MA in Linguistics, MA in TESOL and the PhD in Peacebuilding housed at the university's Institute of Religion, Culture and Peace (IRCP).

 Payap University has obtained official recognition from the United States government, through its Department of Education (DOE), as eligible for federal financial aid.